RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

     :alt: Logo
     :align: center

-Select Include bitstream
+Select *Include bitstream*.

 .. figure:: img/VgaDraw7.png
     :alt: Logo
     :align: center

 Complete the instructions and note the location of the file.
-In my case, a file named design_1_wrapper
+In my case, the file is named design_1_wrapper (after the top module of the project).

 Creating Vitis platform project
 *******************************